 - Also contains antimicrobial properties

-- Has a relaxing and calming scent
+- It is also a relaxing and calming scent

 - Any sized bottle 8oz or larger will work here, and feel free to double or triple this recipe if you have the room!